rmcelreath/statrethinking_winter2019/README.md

 The course contains 20 lectures structured in 10 weeks with a series of assignments for each week.
 This homework was done using the original `rethinking` package and `ulam`, a wrapper of `rstan` for `R`.
 The course is an excellent introduction to bayesian modelling in general and to the Rethinking Statistics wonderful [book](https://xcelab.net/rm/statistical-rethinking/) wrote by Professor McElreath.
 The course is really great, entertaining, eye-opening and very instructive.

 I started to watch the lectures and do the homework but since I tend to prefer `python` to `R` I also started to re-do all the homework using `pymc3`, a popular `python` library for bayesian modelling that uses `theano` as backend.
 After I finished the course I thought I should make public the `jupyter` notebooks, just in case somebody finds them useful.
 This repo is a love-letter to the course that I have enjoyed so very much and to the work of Professor McElreath.
-Thank you Richard for inspiring an generation of scientists.
+Thank you Richard for inspiring a generation of scientists.

 ## How to use this repo